rgagne/twilio_client_phonegap/README.md

 # Fork info

-This fork of the Twilio Client Phonegap plugin bundles the headers and libraries and is self contained, specifically so that it would work with Adobe Build.
+This fork of the Twilio Client Phonegap plugin bundles the headers and libraries so that it is self contained.
+Primary goal was to enable use via Adobe Build.

+Bundled version of Twilio client SDK: 1.2.11-rc5

 # Twilio Client Phonegap plugins for iOS and Android (version 1.0.7)